eugenebelieve/vector-search-api/README.md

 #### `localhost:8000/vectorSearch/<QUERY>`

 ![Alt text](images/navigateur.png)
- It should look like what you see above
+ It should look like what you see above, we should get a list of results from our GET call.

+ You can always go a step further and transforme this GET into a POST call.
+You know how implement Vector Search, now it's all up to you !

 ## Thank you ! :)